ToraenN/buildpacks/README.md

 z : Creates zip archives instead of saving individual text files.
 Will create the three consolidated zip files if no sort or category parameters are entered.

-The essential version of the script does not ask for any parameters and just collects the tested builds.
+The essential version of the script does not ask for any parameters and just collects the default categories.
 It also only saves zips, not the separate text files.

 # Notes
 The script only recognizes builds in the 'Build:' and 'Archive:' namespaces on PvXwiki.